-During a test period that lasted just over six months, our testers spent many miles hiking long miles through a wide range of terrain types to discover precisely how each one of these boots performed.
+During a test period that lasted just over six months, our testers spent many miles hiking through a wide range of terrain types to discover precisely how each one of these boots performed.
 We trekked across the Western United States, in the high deserts and rocky peaks of the Sierra Nevada range, to the wet temperate rainforests and sub-alpine meadows of the Pacific Northwest.
 Our test locations included the flanks of Mount Baker and the trails of the North Cascades National Park, the summit of Mount Whitney, the Palisade peaks of the Sierra Nevada and the rough and durable granite expanses of Yosemite National Park.

 We tested these contenders over a range of terrain types and weather conditions so that we could accurately record feedback on each pair under a set of testing metrics.
 Below we identify these parameters and discuss the testing methods that we used.